• Skip to primary navigation

 Facebooktwitterredditpinterestlinkedinmail

-Tagged With: astrophotography, mars, milky way, nightscape
+Filed Under: Astronomy Images and Video astrophotography, mars, milky way, nightscape

 Moving Stars

-May 21, 2018 By Brian Ventrudo Filed Under: Science
+May 21, 2018 by Brian Ventrudo Filed Under: Science

 Like the drift of the continents or the erosion of great mountain ranges on Earth, the motion of the stars across the sky is almost imperceptibly small over the paltry span of a human lifetime.
 But in this quite astonishing video made with data from the European Space Agency’s (ESA’s) Gaia spacecraft, which compresses 5 million years of star motion into a few minutes, you can see more than 2 million stars move across the sky like grains of pollen floating in a breeze.
 It is mesmerizing (and unexpectedly calming) [Read more…] about Moving Stars